How to calculate & report

 The approach followed for bonus payments should also be followed for termination payments.
 That is, where a decision is made in the reporting period to pay an employee a termination payment, the amount should be included in calculating the employee’s total remuneration whether or not the payment was made in the reporting period.

-The amounts presented in the executive remuneration disclosure tables for persons remunerated under Remuneration Tribunal Determinations may differ to the amounts disclosed in the Tribunal for its bans.
-Differences may relate to the timing of when the official started or the inclusion of accrual information, as the Remuneration Tribunal determines remuneration and allowances on a cash basis.
+The amounts presented in the executive remuneration disclosure tables for persons remunerated under Remuneration Tribunal Determinations may differ to the amounts disclosed in the determinations for its bands.
+Differences may relate to the timing of when the official commenced or the inclusion of accrual information, as the Remuneration Tribunal determines remuneration and allowances on a cash basis.
 When this occurs, entities should include a note in their remuneration disclosures to explain the difference between the remuneration determined by the Remuneration Tribunal and that reported in their annual report.

 Exemption of deployment from executive remuneration